salma-ysr/archAIve/README.md

 Measures how close two vectors point in the same direction 1.0 = very similar
 0 = no similarity
 Used to check how relevant the recommended papers actually were.
+We converted these values to rounded percentages for readability.

 ### FAISS
 Library built for fast nearest-neighbor search on large datasets.